hiuchida/exam/en/default-layout-settings.md

 #### 8.2.3 Deleting Tab

-The fixed tab is not deleted, but it is changed a dynamic tab (a tab user added) without the fixed area if a fixed tab is deleted according to the steps of 6.2 Deleting Tab.
+The fixed tab is not deleted, but it is changed a dynamic tab (a tab user added) without the fixed area if a fixed tab is deleted according to the steps of <a href="#tab_delete">6.2 Deleting Tab</a>.
 In addition, the tab changed to a dynamic tab is moved to the right edge.
 e.g. The tab configuration of user page is as follows.